zhangwfjh/pythagorea/Level8.md

 [Problem](8/Problems/11.png)
 [Answer](8/Solutions/11.png)

-* Construct all lines through the point C that lie at equal distance from the point A and B.
+* Construct all lines through the point C that lie at equal distance from the points A and B.
 [Problem](8/Problems/12.png)
 [Answer](8/Solutions/12.png)